 The campus may also be reached via the #51, #52, #55, and #60 bus lines.
 For more information on public transit in New Orleans, please visit the Regional Transit Authority website.

-The Louisiana and Special Collections Department is open Monday through Friday and some Saturdays.
+The Louisiana and Special Collections Department is open Monday through Friday.
 Please check the Library's hours page for current hours.
 To verify hours of operation please call: (504) 280-6544.
 For requests or questions outside of the department's normal operating hours, please feel free to email one of our staff.

 |Jumonville, Florence||Librarian||(504) firstname.lastname@example.org|